epiverse-trace/tutorials/instructors/files/04-practical-tutors.md

 **Steps:**

-- Open the file `04-practical-activity-2.R` and complete all the lines marked with `#<COMPLETE>`, following the detailed steps provided within the R file.
+1. Open the file `04-practical-activity-2.R` and complete every line marked with `#<COMPLETE>`, following the instructions in the file.
-- Create the intervention object: identify if you need to keep: epidemics::intervention() or epidemics::vaccination(). then add:
-  - name of the intervention
-  - type of intervention (“rate” or “contacts”), if needed
-  - time when the intervention begins and ends (as values or matrix\*) as given in table of inputs
-  - reduction or vaccination rate (as values or matrix*) *if matrix, values follow same order as in the social contact matrix
-- Add the intervention argument as a list (for interventions against contacts or transmission rate) or as an object (for vaccination)
-- Paste plot and table output in report
+2. Create the intervention object (`epidemics::intervention()` or `epidemics::vaccination()`) with the name, type, timing, and reduction/vaccination rate for your room.
+3. Add the intervention to `epidemics::model_default()`, then paste the compartments plot and peak-size table.
-- Plot new infections.
-Add intervention name if your intervention is vaccination, then activate the argument exclude_compartments, run and paste plot output in report
+4. Plot new infections against the baseline (add the intervention name, and exclude compartments if your intervention is vaccination), then answer the questions below.

 **Questions:**

-Within your room, write your answers to these questions:

 - Does the impact of the intervention, compared to the baseline, align with your expectations?
 Why or why not?
 Use all the available outputs.
 - Interpret the results: How would you explain these findings to a decision-maker?

-- Compare: What differences do you observe compared to the outputs from other rooms (if available)?
+Discuss your answers within your group before sharing with the wider room.

 ### Inputs